Genetic marker

+The DNA marker sequence varies between individuals of a species and can be used to distinguish between two parents or between parents and offspring.

 A genetic marker is a gene or DNA sequence with a known location on a chromosome that can be used to identify individuals or species.
 It can be described as a variation (which may arise due to mutation or alteration in the genomic loci) that can be observed.
 A genetic marker may be a short DNA sequence, such as a sequence surrounding a single base-pair change (single nucleotide polymorphism, SNP), or a long one, like minisatellites.

 Background

 For many years, gene mapping was limited to identifying organisms by traditional phenotypes markers.
 This included genes that encoded easily observable characteristics, such as blood types or seed shapes.
 The insufficient number of these types of characteristics in several organisms limited the possible mapping efforts.
 This prompted the development of gene markers, which could identify genetic characteristics that are not readily observable in organisms (such as protein variation).